oxjvstyna/Hack_Yeah_Babbyn/README.md

 ## 📱 Install dependencies
 1. Install *expo go* app on your phone
+> [!TIP]
+> IOS system prefered on the mobile device.
-2. Navigate to the Trippin folder and run:
+3. Navigate to the Trippin folder and run:

    ```bash
    npm install